gbmhunter/blog/content/electronics/electromagnetic-compatibility-emc/_index.md

 The tabular data above (both Class A and B devices) is displayed in the following graphs:

-{{% img src="fcc-part15-unintentional-radiators-conductive-limits.png" width="900px" caption="Graphs of Class A and B conductive limits for unintentional radiators as per FCC Part 15." %}}
+{{% figure src="fcc-part15-unintentional-radiators-conductive-limits.png" width="900px" caption="Graphs of Class A and B conductive limits for unintentional radiators as per FCC Part 15." %}}

 #### FCC Part 15 Radiative Limits for Unintentional Radiators